ISO 27001:2022 explained: requirements, key changes and implementation strategies

 6. Implementation & Certification

-Overview: ISO 27001:2022
+Key takeaways: ISO 27001:2022

-The costs of an ISO 27001 certification vary greatly depending on the company size, but are often between €20,000 and over €100,000 when external consulting and internal resources are included.
-SoSafe helps to reduce ongoing operating costs by automatically building and sustainably strengthening the required cybersecurity awareness of employees.
+The cost of ISO 27001 certification varies greatly depending on the size of the company, but often ranges from 20,000 € to over 100,000 € when external consulting and internal resources are taken into account.
+SoSafe helps to reduce ongoing operating costs by automatically building and sustainably strengthening the required cyber security awareness of employees.

 ISO 27001 differs from SOC 2 primarily in its focus: ISO 27001 is an international standard for establishing an ISMS, while SOC 2 is a US-focused audit report for service providers.
 While ISO specifies how to manage security, SOC 2 audits whether defined controls were effective over a period of time.